neilellis/coding-with-gpt-4/article_as_presentation.marp.md

 I'm a software developer who has worked in the banking sector and for several startups.
 I've been a professional developer for about 20 years.

 <!--
-I'm a software developer who has worked in the banking sector and for several startups.
+So who am I, well I'm a software developer who has worked in the banking sector and for several startups.
 I've been a professional developer for about 20 years and coding for the last 40 years.
-I'm a generalist, full-stack engineer from a predominantly C, C++, Java, Typescript and Objective-C background.
+I'm a generalist, full-stack engineer from a predominantly C, C++, Java and Typescript  background.
 Currently I'm being taught Python by GPT-4.
 -->

 ---